rileyshahar/aga/docs/development.md

 These tend to be quite strict, but after a while you'll get used to them, and they help write _much_ better code.

-To run all lints across python 3.6 and 3.10, run `nox -rs lint`.
+To run all lints, run `nox -rs lint`.

 ## Formatting